 Because I believe cymbidium orchids are the best performing outdoor orchids in Perth and are very long lasting when in flower.
 With just a little knowledge, they are easy to grow and bloom.

-It is pleasing to again offer for sale an extensive range of new seedlings, including community pots for the first time.
+It is pleasing to offer for sale an extensive range of new seedlings, including community pots for the first time.

 A special thank you to Andy Easton for providing the images of Cooper Point ‘Geyserland’ 4n, erythrostylum ‘Tikitere’ 4n, madidum ‘New Horizon’ 4n and Parish Peter ‘New Horizon’ 4n – which can be found in the Gallery Stud Plants section of the website.

-Happy growing and feel free to contact me on (08) 9293 3196, or pop in to the nursery for any assistance.
+For any assistance, feel free to contact me on (08) 9293 3196, or pop in to the nursery.